-One alternative is to compute stock status indicators (SSIs), which are simply time series of raw or lightly-processed data for a stock, that may reflect trends in abundance or exploitation of that stock.
-SSIs include quantities such as fishing effort, catch, CPUE, or the size of fish in the catch.
-SSIs cannot be used directly for management that depends on model-based quantities (e.g. MSY, F{MSY}), but they can be used for historical comparisons and to identify trends, and can provide information that may be useful for managing a stock.
+One alternative is to compute stock status indicators (SSIs), which are simply time series of raw or lightlyprocessed data for a stock that may reflect trends in abundance or exploitation of that stock.
+SSIs include quantities such as fishing effort, catch, catch per unit of effort (CPUE), and the size of fish in the catch.
+SSIs cannot be used directly for management that depends on model-based quantities (e.g. MSY, F{MSY}), but they can be used for historical comparisons and to identify trends and can provide information that may be useful for managing a stock.
 They can also be used in management strategies that do not rely on model-based harvest control rules (HCRs), such as strategies that use empirical (data-based) harvest control rules (HCRs) whose performance can be formally evaluated using management strategy evaluation (MSE).

-SSIs were initially developed for skipjack because traditional stock assessments of that species were considered unreliable (e.g. Maunder and Deriso 2007), but they have also been used recently as a complementary component of the staff's management advice for yellowfin and bigeye in the EPO.
+SSIs were initially developed for EPO skipjack because traditional stock assessments of that species were considered unreliable (e.g. Maunder and Deriso 2007), but they have also been used recently as a complementary component of the IATTC staff's management advice for yellowfin and bigeye in the EPO.
 Since 2018, SSIs have become particularly important as supplemental information to, or temporary replacement of, formal stock assessments for both bigeye (SAC-09-16) and yellowfin (SAC-10-08), because the staff considered that the results of the assessments at that time were not sufficiently reliable to be used as the basis for its management advice.

-The staff has completed the workplan to improve the tropical tuna stock assessments, and the bigeye (SAC-11-06) and yellowfin (SAC-11-07) assessments, which are now included in a risk-based framework (SAC-11 INF-F), were considered sufficiently reliable to be used as the basis for providing management advice (IATTC-95-01).
-The new risk-based assessment framework will be applied before the start of a multi-year management cycle.
-Two sets of SSIs, one based on data from the purse-seine fishery and the other on data from the longline fishery, will continue to be reported as supplemental information to monitor the stocks between assessments within the management cycle, and to provide management advice.
+The staff has completed the workplan to improve the tropical tuna stock assessments, and the bigeye (SAC-11-06) and yellowfin (SAC-11-07) assessments, which are now conducted in a risk-based framework (SAC-11-08, SAC-11 INF-F), were considered sufficiently reliable to be used as the basis for providing management advice (IATTC-97-02).
+The new risk-based assessment framework is planned to be applied again before the start of the next multi-year management cycle.
+However, two sets of SSIs, one based on data from the purse-seine fishery and the other on data from the longline fishery, will continue to be reported as supplemental information to monitor the stocks between assessments during the management cycle, and to provide management advice as needed.
 We computed the same SSIs for all three species, where possible, and collated them into this report to facilitate comparisons among species.